nathan-contino-mongo/share/docs-realm-CONTRIBUTING.md

    Twilio developer account to send text messages on their free tier (though the Guide would link to content for users who need that guidance).

-3) Send that brief description to Nathan Contino (@nate on Slack) in a slack DM.
-Example:
-   "Hi Nate, how is your day going?
-If you had to fight 50 horse-sized ducks or 500 duck-sized horses, which would you choose?
-Anyway here's my pitch for a Realm Docs page: <pitch-text>"
+3) Post that brief description in the docs-realm Slack channel and tag the Realm docs team with `@developer-education-team`

-4) You and Nate will discuss how to best fit this content into the documentation, including:
+4) You and the Realm docs team will discuss how to best fit this content into the documentation, including:

    - The usefulness of such a page to our users (what percentage of users would benefit from this page?
 Does it satisfy a common request from the community?)